ven-madhava/pmate/README.md

 1. Slow Video Playback - A threaded function is required to fix video playback speed in opencv.
 Couldn't get around to it within specified time.
 2. Pixel Perfect Accuracy - In the segmentation task, pixel perfect accuracy is not achieved yet.
 However this is possible with further hyper-param iterations & model structures.
+3. I have also added my model training notebook under training_notebooks for your reference.